 Read the paper ‘Lean: it’s not rocket science, it’s work science‘ (in PDF format).

 *Please note that non-attendance for training workshops managed by Alpen Path Solutions Inc. does not entitle the participant to a refund or the possibility of transferring to a later workshop date.
-Cancellation for workshops offered in Ottawa with less than 13 days advance notice forfeits a refund or transfer; however, an alternate participant may attend instead, please advise us as soon as possible (Introduction to Lean for Government is a prerequisite).
+Cancellation for workshops offered in Ottawa with less than 13 days advance notice forfeits a refund or transfer; however, an alternate participant may attend instead, please advise us as soon as possible (Introduction to Lean is a prerequisite).
 Refunds, minus a 15% service charge, are provided upon written notification of cancellation received at least 13 days prior to a training workshop date.
 No refunds are issued following this date.
 Schedule, workshop offering and location are subject to change without notice.
 Workshops/Courses can be cancelled without advance notice by Alpen Path Solutions Inc. and in which case participants receive a 100% refund for registration fees.
-Courses followed at the CCE that were facilitated by Alpen Path Solutions Inc. will be recognized towards the Certificate in Lean for the Public Sector and the Advanced Certificate in Lean for the Public Sector.
+Courses followed at the CCE that were facilitated by Alpen Path Solutions Inc. will be recognized towards the Certificate in Lean and the Advanced Certificate in Lean.
 Once a date is booked for team training, the training is binding and will be fully charged unless cancelled at least 1 month in advance.

-****Participants who were registered for upcoming courses will automatically be fully refunded for their course registration(s).
+****Participants who were registered for upcoming courses during the COVID-19 pandemic will automatically be fully refunded for their course registration(s).
 Participants who had not attended their initial registration date and postponed their training for another training date are beyond the refund deadline attached to their original registration date.
 The latter participants are eligible, however, to attend courses pending a new course format/schedule is established.
 Thanks!